InterObservers.

 Spot bonusRewarding a named, recent win$50-$250Paying weeks later, killing the link

-15 Employee Recognition Day Ideas
+15 Ideas for Employee Appreciation Day

 • Coffee or lunch delivered.
-Send a gift code so remote and in-office staff are treated equally.
+Send a gift code so remote employees and in-office staff are treated equally.

 • Early finish on March 6.
 Close two hours early and say plainly why.